Nency-Ravaliya/Java-app/README.md

-# Java Hello World Deployment with Jenkins
+# Java "Hello World" Deployment with Jenkins

 This repository contains a simple Java program that prints "Hello, World!" and instructions for deploying it using Jenkins.